wksnders/RabbitbrushWebsite/README.md

-# CICDExplore
+# Rabbit Brush Studios Webpage Repository

-This project is a quick exploration of CI/CD to github pages.
+This project is houses the Rabbit Brush Studio's webpage.
-When new code is checked, in the github pages site for this project will be updated by github actions.